jimsalterjrs/sanoid/README.md

 + --cron

- 	This will process your sanoid.conf file, create snapshots, then purge expired ones.
+ 	This will process your sanoid.conf file, create snapshots, and then purge expired ones.

 + --configdir